Sunny Beach holidays 2019 / 2020

 Sunny Beach is a great place for a relaxing holiday in the sunshine with your partner.
 You can spend the day on the beach topping up your tans, then kick back over cocktails at a beach bar as the sun goes down, before heading off to dinner at one of the resort’s huge choice of restaurants.
 If you like to party, Sunny Beach offers some of the best summer nightlife anywhere, but, if you prefer to relax, you’ll find plenty of mellow bars and cafés.
 The sunset catamaran cruises are wonderfully romantic.
 If you want to escape the crowds, head to the wild and comparatively deserted Irakli Beach.

 The biggest cultural sight in Sunny Beach is the nearby town of Nessebar, which is divided into two: a historic section and the town’s modern extension.
 The historic section dates back more than three thousand years and occupies a peninsula that was formerly an island.
 A Thracian settlement that became a Greek colony, UNESCO have designated this ‘museum town’ a UNESCO World Heritage Site.
 You can stroll along the charming cobbled streets, now full of souvenir and craft shops, and admire the ancient remains of the acropolis and a temple to Apollo, among other historic sights.
-You can also see the charming 19th-century wooden houses once typical of the Balkans that have survived
+You can also see some of the few remaining 19th-century wooden houses, once typical of the Balkans.